jfrog/jfrog-cli-manager/tests/e2e/README.md

-# jfvm End-to-End (E2E) Test Suite
+# jfcm End-to-End (E2E) Test Suite

-This directory contains comprehensive end-to-end tests for the jfvm CLI tool.
+This directory contains comprehensive end-to-end tests for the jfcm CLI tool.
 These tests verify that all features work correctly across different platforms and scenarios.

 ## 🧪 Test Coverage